alexenge/hu-neuro-pipeline/README.md

 #### 1. Install reticulate and miniconda

-[Reticulate](https://rstudio.github.io/reticulate/) is an R package for calling Python code from R.
+You can use Python packages (including STEP-MNE) directly from R with the help of the [reticulate](https://rstudio.github.io/reticulate/) package.
-Miniconda is a minimal version of [conda](https://docs.conda.io/en/latest/), which is a Python distribution and package management system for scientific computing.
+It can also be used to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html), which is a scientific Python distribution and package management system.
-To install reticulate and miniconda, use:
+You will only need do this once for each machine that you want to use STEP-MNE on.

 ```r
 install.packages("reticulate")